gusvicenzi/gusvicenzi/README.md

 -->

 ### Welcome to my github!
 My name is Gustavo Vicenzi and I am a fullstack developer from Brazil.
-### I'm currently studying Typescript and working with React.js.
+### I'm currently working at Unus Consultores with React.js/Next.js, Node.js and React Native.

 <div align="center">